olmozavala/ds_health_hm_segmentation/README.md

 the prostate peripheral zone (PZ) from MRI images.

-The dataset was obtained from [MedicalDecathlon](https://medicaldecathlon.com/) and it is already at our shared blue folder on HiperGator.
+The dataset was obtained from [MedicalDecathlon](https://medicaldecathlon.com/) and it is already at our shared blue folder on HiperGator at `/blue/isc5935/share/datasets/Decathlon/Task05_Prostate`

 The dataset only contains 32 MRIs (T2, ADC) of the prostate and the prostate peripheral zone (PZ) for training, and 16 images for testing.
 The images are in the NIfTI format.